Quantum-Classical Dynamical Brackets: The hybrid bracket

 and they obey the Leibniz rule \textit{with respect to the composition product}

-Here, $\hat{A}$, $\hat{B}$ and $\hat{C}$ are quantum operators on Hilbert space, and $f$, $g$ and $h$ are classical functions on phase space.
+Here $\hat{A}$, $\hat{B}$, and $\hat{C}$ are quantum operators on Hilbert space, and $f$, $g$, and $h$ are classical functions on phase space.

-Realizing this abstract structure of composition products and dynamical brackets provides an insight to the problem of constructing a consistent dynamical framework.
+Realizing this abstract structure of composition products and dynamical brackets provides insight into the problem of constructing a consistent dynamical framework.
 In particular, we need to specify the composition product with respect to which a dynamical bracket obeys the Leibniz rule.

 In quantum mechanics, the noncommutativity of the composition product allows the commutator of this product to be a good candidate for a dynamical bracket.
 Indeed, the noncommutativity and bilinearity of the quantum product lead to the antisymmetry and bilinearity of the commutator.
 Its associativity ensures that the commutator of the quantum product obeys the Jacobi identity and the Leibniz rule with respect to that same product.
 We see that the composition product itself gives rise to a dynamical bracket.